dalong0514/readnotes/20210106计算原文/2021034Excel-VBA-Programming-for-Dummies/2021034Excel-VBA-Programming-for-Dummies0401.md

 object's Value

 property.

-58    PART 2  How VBA Works with Excel

 By the way, MsgBox is a very useful function.
 You can use it to display results while Excel executes your VBA code.
 You find out more about this function in Chapter 15, so be patient (or just flip ahead and read all about it).